"When we were alone, off came the robe, and there was a very bare Marilyn.... I was holding the camera so she had to get to me."

 in every way by Marilyn.

-world in an entirely new way.
-It obviously had to be eye-catching, but I wanted a more overt and honest depiction of her than perhaps she was accustomed
+in an entirely new way.
+It obviously had to be eye-catching, but I wanted a more overt and honest depiction of her than perhaps she was accustomed to

 She had a few requirements… if the shoot was to be in bed then the sheets had to be silk, Dom Perignon must be at the ready, and Frank Sinatra must be